aidansmith1243/HomeworkCalendar/README.md

 # HomeworkCalendar
-This program is designed for keeiping track of homework assignments on a calendar with color coded classes.
-It is in an application format to run on Mac.
-To run on other devices take the source files from /Homework.app/Contents/Resources/Scripts/Python/
+This program is designed for keeping track of homework assignments on a calendar with color coded classes.

 ## Controls
 Keyboard: